top of page

 In addition to neurorehabilitation, Aisling’s experience includes major trauma, critical care, hand therapy, orthopaedics, general medicine and surgery, and elderly care.
 She has extended her training to include functional electrical stimulation, splinting, postural management and wheelchair assessment and prescription.

-Aisling has presented at five National and International conferences both within the field of occupational therapy and in interdisciplinary forums.
+Aisling has presented at several National and International conferences both within the field of occupational therapy and in interdisciplinary forums.
 She has displayed research posters at the International Neurorehabilitaiton Symposium in Valencia as part of Rehab Week in 2015 and at the 2015 National Royal College of Occupational Therapy Conference in Brighton.

 Aisling also undertook medico legal work in London and accepted instructions from both Claimant and Defendant Solicitors and Insurers.
 She has undergone formal training in the medico-legal process and is fully aware of responsibilities under the Civil Procedure Rules (CPR) pertaining to Expert Witnesses.